 Ask Me About: ketchup chips, cookbook hoarding, teen movies of the 90s, and #HousingSegregationInEverything

-Jessi is a research analyst at Texas Appleseed providing support to all projects through research methodology development, data gathering and cleaning, and data analysis.
+Jessi is a Senior Research Analyst at Texas Appleseed providing support to all projects through research methodology development, data gathering and cleaning, and data analysis.
 Before joining Texas Appleseed, Jessi worked as a research analyst studying and analyzing policy related to marginalized groups.
 She studied immigration policy and has served immigrants, migrants, and refugees in various capacities across Central America, Mexico, and Texas.
 Her work in Latin America also included developing a monitoring and evaluation program for an NGO in Nicaragua dedicated to promoting women’s health and solidarity, working with teenage mothers in the Dominican Republic, and providing support to an NGO in Guatemala.
 In addition, Jessi was part of a large study based in Greater Houston where she provided support in research and data analysis on best practices for providing services to youth experiencing homelessness.

 Jessi holds a Master’s in Global Policy Studies from the LBJ School at The University of Texas at Austin.
 She also holds a B.A. from Texas Tech University where she majored in Spanish and minored in Mathematics.
 Drawing from her unique background, Jessi’s particular research interest is in how refugees and the undocumented community are uniquely impacted by homelessness.
 She is passionate about using data to inform policy and provide tangible solutions to social inequities.